PallabPandaOwn/TerraformBasicsWithRealProjectCode/README.md

 * RDS subfolder can be used to test RDS code independently to create RDS using terraform

 * Fullstack subfolder can be used to deploy all the stack components - VPC,RDS,Appservers,Webservers in one go

+# Project -2 (Dynamodb Deployment)
+### We are deploying dynamodb with RCU and WCU and global secondary table.